gvwilson/sensibleadventures/nardica/nardica.md

 he and Little Mrs. Sandhu and their friends gathered to toss handfuls of precious flowers into the sea.

-The *Taroona*'s crew ignored the mutters of "Too right" and "Let 'em through" from the crowd.
+The *Taroona*'s crew ignored the mutters of "Too right" and "Just let 'em look" from the crowd.
-One of them hefted a gaff hook.
+One hefted a gaff hook.
-Another wrapped a length of chain around his hand, unwrapped it, and wrapped it again.
+Another wrapped a length of chain around her hand, unwrapped it, and wrapped it again.
-"You heard him,"
+"Well, this ain't Bharati,"
-the *Taroona*'s captain said to the Marine sergeant.
+the *Taroona*'s captain said to the sergeant.
-"Contract says this place is ours t' look after
-'til all what we brought in is safely stowed.
-There's nothin' here as needs your 'tention before then."
+"Contract says it's on us t' take care of everythin' we hauled down from Taz 'til we're sure it ain't a danger.
+Whatever happened here is on us t' fix."

-The sergeant looked pointedly at the debris on the ground.
+The sergeant looked at the debris on the ground.
-"You call *this* safely stowed?"
+"Do you call this 'taking care'?" has asked pointedly.
 The crowd murmured again.

-The *Taroona*'s captain crossed his arms.
+The *Taroona*'s captain crossed her arms.
-"That weren't us or our gear," he said flatly.
+"That ain't our doin'," she said firmly.
-"All our stuff's 'long by the back."
+"Printer didn't have any feedstock, not yet.
+Couldna made a marble, much less a bomb."
-He looked up at the half dozen drones circling overhead.
+She looked up at the drones circling overhead.
-"Just where it's s'posed t' be," he said loudly to the city's eyes and ears.
+"So this was someone messin' around tryin' t' do us outta bein' paid," she said loudly to the city core's eyes and ears.
-"So whatever this was, it weren't us."

-"I'm glad to hear that,"
+"I am glad to hear that,"
 the sergeant said,
 "But I'm going to have to see for myself."
 He drew his shock stick from the holster on his hip.